 They can either be small and shallow or large and deep enough to devour people, vehicles, or entire buildings.

-Like many other things that occur on this planet, sinkholes can occur naturally or from man-made causes, where human development and construction can compromise the structural integrity of the ground’s surface.
+Like many other things on this planet, sinkholes can occur naturally or from man-made causes, where human development can compromise the structural integrity of the ground’s surface.

-There are 3 basic types of sinkholes that basically form the same way due to erosion and water drainage.
+There are 3 types of sinkholes that basically form the same way due to erosion and water drainage;

 1. Cover-collapse sinkholes are the ones that can occur abruptly.
 It happens when cracks underneath the surface are eroded and hollowed out by water creating a cavern underneath a layer of soil on the surface.
 This cave that forms underground then collapses under its own weight, exposing the cavity that had formed over time.